public0/Dating/README.md

 - messages.conversation_id -> conversations.id
 - messages.user_id -> users.id

 In a dating app only 2 people can talk so a conversation is mainly 2 ids while messages is the message sent and who sent the message (NOTE: messsages should probably be saved in a nosql instead of a RDBMS).
-The more risky decision I made that I assume some might not agree is that I decided that for the conversations table user1_id is always smaller than user2_id in order to make it let's say more robust when querying.
+The more risky decision I made that I assume some might not agree with is that I decided that for the conversations table user1_id is always smaller than user2_id in order to make it let's say more robust when querying.

 ## Endpoints